clotodex/auto-typer-codex/README.md

 A command-line tool to automatically type annotate functions in python files and projects.
 It uses [OpenAI's CODEX API](https://openai.com/blog/openai-codex/) to autocomplete the type information.

+This tool was also written with the help of CODEX, using [vim_codex](https://github.com/tom-doerr/vim_codex).

 ## Usage

 ### OpenAI API key